 With the ongoing pandemic, the sale of masks and hand sanitizers have shot through the roof.
 Whether you’re a travelling professional or a stay-at-home parent, washing hands every few hours is advisable.
 But, is it practically possible?
-One can’t find soap, a sink or water everywhere.
+How can one find soap, a sink or water everywhere.
 To alleviate this problem, hand sanitizers have become a go-to product.
 They’re quick to use AND you don’t require water.
 Just put a few drops on your palms, rub it all over and you’re done!
 Time is too precious right!
 Hand sanitizers are certainly a must have item if you’re going outdoors especially to any public place.
 Families sometimes hold ‘stocks’ of sanitizer bottles for each family member.
 But are our children and kids ready for this change?
 Are hand sanitizers safe for babies?
 Probably not very safe for children as it has alcohol.

 USEFUL READ: BEST BABY HUMIDIFIER